 The author, Jim Rendon is the grandchild of a holocaust survivor, as am I.

-The book is about Post Traumatic Growth – something I think I’m living proof of!
+The book, The Upside of Trauma, is about Post Traumatic Growth – something I think I’m living proof of as well!

 But how can terrible events lead to remarkable and dramatic breakthroughs?